Chargers edge Rams 13-6 in SoFi’s first game with fans

 INGLEWOOD, Calif.
+(AP) — Nearly 70,000 football fans filled up the terraces, concourses and party areas for the first time at SoFi Stadium, reveling in the opportunity to see Los Angeles’ two hometown teams in person at their new address.

+The Los Angeles Rams and the Los Angeles Chargers both intend to put on much better shows — with several better players — for those fans next month when they get to the games that count.

-(AP) — Darius Bradwell rushed for a touchdown in the third quarter and the Los Angeles Chargers beat the Los Angeles Rams 13-6 Saturday night in the first NFL game with fans at SoFi Stadium.
+Darius Bradwell rushed for a touchdown in the third quarter and the Chargers beat the Rams 13-6 Saturday night in the first NFL game with fans at SoFi.

-Rams owner Stan Kroenke’s palatial football arena welcomed his team and its co-tenants for a well-attended preseason opener with 68,791 tickets distributed.
-Although neither team played any of its stars, the crowd still filled up the terraces, concourses and party areas for the first time throughout SoFi, which will host the Super Bowl in one day less than six months.
+Rams owner Stan Kroenke’s palatial football arena welcomed his team and its co-tenants for a well-attended preseason opener.
+Although neither club played any of its stars, the crowd still clearly enjoyed its first collective trip to SoFi, which will host the Super Bowl in one day less than six months.

+And although the game wasn’t a thriller, both teams gave those fans plenty to cheer.
+Rams quarterback Bryce Perkins made the individual play of the night in the fourth quarter when he scrambled from the pocket, stiff-armed Damon Lloyd and hurdled Kemon Hall to pick up a first down on third-and-9.

+Perkins soaked up the love from the crowd, which included his parents.

 The Chargers shut out the Rams in the second half to win the head coaching debut of Brandon Staley, who took charge less than five years after he was the defensive coordinator at Division III John Carroll.
 The 38-year-old Staley spent last season with the Rams, where he led the league’s No. 1 defense in his only year as an NFL coordinator.